sebug/indexed-messages/README.md

 # Offline
 If we try to insert a message while offline, we notify another component that this happens and let the user click on a synchronize button once they're back online (since background sync is not really an option).

+One interesting problem that came up here was the fact that you can't serialize the error response when the insertion failed.